 We don’t know exactly why all morning sickness, food cravings, and food aversions occur during pregnancy.
-It could have something to do with the hormone changes.
+It could have something to do with the hormone changes like the increase in human chorionic gonadotropin or hcg.
 It’s also theorized food aversions were, at one point in time, our body’s way of protecting us from harmful foods.
 Although interesting, in modern society it’s much less likely the foods we eat would cause harm.
+Food cravings and aversions are thought to be part of the pregnant women’s experience so today we are diving into common food aversions during pregnancy and some helpful tips.

 Nonetheless, research shows that almost 70% of women experience food aversions for at least one month during pregnancy.
 Food aversions, whether triggered by taste or smell, are a super common symptom of pregnancy.
 Food aversions often go hand-in-hand with “morning sickness”, nausea, and vomiting.

 For most pregnant people, the period of food aversions and morning sickness passes after the first trimester or early second trimester.
 For others, aversions can last throughout pregnancy.
-Chronic morning sickness and food aversions can make it harder to meet the nutritional requirements needed for a healthy pregnancy.
+Chronic morning sickness, increased sense of smell, and food aversions can make it harder to meet the nutritional requirements needed for a healthy pregnancy.
 Plus, there’s nothing worse than having a food aversion to your favorite food.

 In light of this, we’re sharing some tried and tested tips for how to cope with food aversions and to help make sure you maintain a healthy, feel-good pregnancy throughout your whole journey!